Sanim16/terraform_ALB/README.md

+> Adding a Github actions workflow to automate changes.

 # Terraform AWS ALB Path Based Routing

 >This is a Terraform project that deploys an ALB which uses path based routing, along with a VPC, ASG(for scaling instances) and Route 53 for managing domain name.